kopperi/backup-script/README.md

 ## What I intend to do when I have time:

 - Add interactive rsync flag options(lightweight frontend), possibility to save configuration
-- Add option to use other than encrypted volumes
+- Add option to use other than encrypted volumes, automatical identification of encrypted drives (LUKS) DONE
-- Add optional log rotation for mirror backups
+- Add log rotation for mirror and incremental backups
 - Add rotation of full backups
 - Make the script a bit more flexible, e.g. remove requirement to have configuration files
+- Add check in the beginning to see whether script is run as root user DONE
+- FIX: Row 71: In case backup volume is already mounted, script does not (yet) verify whether mount point and drive label actually belong to the backup media (drive).
+Risk: Drive runs out of space.
+Current workaround: Delete created backup folder, unmount volume and restart script.
+- IDEA: Verify that there is enough space in target media before attempting to backup.